orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-06-using-pre-built-docker-images-with-laravel-vapor-to-reduce-deployment-time.md

 ## Building the base Docker image

-Create `Dockerfile` in the root of your project with similar content with the `production.Dockerfile` but without the `COPY` command:
+Create a `Dockerfile` in the root of your project with similar content to the `production.Dockerfile` but without the `COPY` command:

 ```Dockerfile
 FROM laravelphp/vapor:php82